SUNY Niagara Students playing pool in the Student Hub

 When to Apply

-You can apply for a certificate of residence between two months before registration and 30 days after classes start.
+You can apply for a certificate of residence between two months before registration.
+Your certificate of residence must be received within 30 days of the term’s start.
 Most counties allow electronic or email applications.
-Your certificate of residence must be issued within 30 days of the term’s start.

 Students gathered together at Opening Weekend event